rodrigograca31/blog/content/posts/node-packages-you-should-be-using/index.md

 ---

+**Pro tip:** run `ncu -g` to list which global packages you have outdated, then run the entire `npm install` command it gives you to update them.

+Alternatively, run `npm list -g --depth=0` to list all global packages installed and `npm outdated -g --depth=0` to list the outdated ones, and then `npm update -g` to update them.

+The reason I don't recommend the "native" `npm` command is that it doesn't jump major versions and in my case it crashed halfway and left half of my global packages not installed, which was a nightmare to fix.
+That's why I recommend you list all your packages first and then update them, in case something goes wrong you have the list and can install them back one by one.

+---

 Do you know other useful packages that I should be using?
 [Tweet them at me](https://twitter.com/rodrigograca31)!

 Don't forget to [follow me on Github](https://github.com/rodrigograca31)!